-Although there is considerable controversy about the number of children affected, it is estimated that ADHD affects 8 to 11% of school-aged children and is twice as common among boys.
+Although there is considerable controversy about the number of children affected, it is estimated that ADHD affects 5 to 15% of children and is twice as common among boys.

 Many features of ADHD are often noticed before age 4 and invariably before age 12, but they may not interfere significantly with academic performance and social functioning until the middle school years.